calculquebec/cq-formation-advanced-python/reference/ul-20160216/06-multiprocessing.md

 subtitle: Using Multiple Cores
 ---

 The reference Python implementation, CPython, only support the execution of one thread at a time.
-On modern hardware, we can leverage the power of two, four or even more cores, on one machime, using the multiprocessing module.
+On modern hardware, we can leverage the power of two, four or even more cores, on one machine, using the multiprocessing module.
 Be aware that there is also a threading module, which lets you use a shared-memory model, but won't let you take full advantage of the underlying hardware.
 See [GIL description](https://wiki.python.org/moin/GlobalInterpreterLock) for more information.

 When using the multiprocessing module, we use a distributed memory model.
 That is, a variable, in two different processes, will each have their own values.
-Communication and synchronisation must then be explicit.
+Communication and synchronization must then be explicit.
 As with anything Python, the multiprocessing module makes this simple.

 We'll start back with the first (non-optimized) example for PI approximation: